mattbrictson/dotfiles/README.md

 * `defaults-install` uses `defaults write` on OS X to change system default behavior to my liking: e.g. don't include drop-shadows on screenshots.
 * `git-pluck` adds the `pluck` command to git, which is a trick for cherry-picking a commit from another repository into the current one: `git pluck ../other-repo SHA`.
 * `git-reap` adds the `reap` command to git, which deletes local and remote branches that have already been merged with the master branch and thus are no longer needed.
-* `ruby-install` is a convenient wrapper around `rbenv install` that does some easy-to-forget housekeeping before and after installation.
-Usage: `ruby-install 2.1.2`.
 * `sup` uses SSH to update packages on one or more Ubuntu servers (assuming you have root access to them).
 In other words, `sup SERVER1 SERVER2` will SSH as root into both servers and run the appropriate `aptitude` commands to safely update all packages.
 It will also report whether any daemons need to be restarted for the updates to take effect.

 ### Shell enhancements (bash)